Newtown (Qld)

 In terms of cultural diversity, Newtown records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Newtown's cultural diversity was found to align with the broader regional average, with 84.6% of its residents being citizens, 82.7% born in Australia, and 86.5% speaking English only at home.
-Christianity was identified as the predominant religion in Newtown, accounting for 51.6% of the population.
-Notably, the category 'Other' was overrepresented in Newtown, comprising 5.4% compared to 2.2% across the rest of Queensland.
+Newtown's cultural diversity was found to be roughly comparable to the wider region, with 84.6% of its population being citizens, 82.7% born in Australia, and 86.5% speaking English only at home.
+Christianity was identified as the main religion in Newtown, accounting for 51.6% of people.
+However, there was an overrepresentation in the 'Other' category, comprising 5.4% of Newtown's population compared to 2.2% across Rest of Qld.

 Frequently Asked Questions - Diversity